jupyter-server/gateway_provisioners/docs/source/developers/dev-remote-provisioner.md

 Once the remote provisioner has been implemented, construct an appropriate kernel specification that references your remote provisioner and iterate until you are satisfied with how your remote kernels behave.

-If you intend to contribute your remote provisioner into this package, you can extend the CLI tooling to create applicable kernel specfications and launch scripts.
+If you intend to contribute your remote provisioner into this package, you can extend the CLI tooling to create applicable kernel specifications and launch scripts.